 The Mission of Yavapai College is to provide quality higher learning and cultural resources for the diverse populations of Yavapai County.

 District Governing Board Ends

-Yavapai College exists so communities within Yavapai County are equipped with the vision and skills to create a sustainable economic environment.
-The College will fulfill this role at a justifiable cost.
-The following Ends are listed in priority order.
+Yavapai College exists so communities within Yavapai County have access to and are equipped with the knowledge and skills to improve quality of life.
+The College will achieve these results at a justifiable cost.

 Job seekers have the qualifications, skills, and abilities to succeed.

-Students seeking transfer will succeed at their next educational institution.
+Students seeking transfer have the qualifications, skills, and abilities for success at their next educational institution.

-Lifelong learning adults have affordable access to a variety of high-quality learning opportunities.
+Lifelong learners have access to a variety of learning opportunities.